 - Hook your readers.

 These tips have helped me to write blog posts that are easy for my audience to read as well as rank well in the search engines.
 I hope they help you too!

 Creating a new search engine optimization strategy can be very lucrative in the long run.
-You just have to be patient and not try to rank for your prized keyword right out off the bat.
-If you follow the steps I talked about above you’ll place yourself on the path to seo success.
+You just have to be patient and not try to rank for your prized keyword right off the bat.
+If you follow the steps I talked about above, you’ll place yourself on the path to SEO success.

 What steps do you take before launching a new SEO strategy?